TheSchilk/ws2812_spi/README.md

 - Configure the SPI port and driver as described above.
 - Create an array of leds (`ws2812b_led_t`) and set the colors as desired.
-- Create a `ws2812b_handle_t`, set the desired packing, number of LEDs, and pointer to the array of LEDs created.
+- Create a `ws2812b_handle_t` handle, set the desired packing, number of LEDs, and pointer to the array of LEDs created.
 - Create a `uint8_t` buffer of required length, which can be determined using the `WS2812B_REQUIRED_BUFFER_LEN(led_count, packing)` macro.
 - Fill the buffer using `ws2812b_fill_buffer()`
 - Transmit buffer via SPI.